crasshacker/StickyWindows/README.md

 * StickToCorners    - If true, the window should stick to corners of another window.
 * ClientAreaMoveKey - Specifies whether Ctrl or Shift keys allow dragging a window's from within its client area.

-The default WindowType is StickyWindowType.Sticky, the default StickGravity is 20, and the default ClientAreaMoveKey is StickyWindow.ModifierKey.None; the default value for all other properties is true.
+The default WindowType is StickyWindowType.Sticky, the default Stickiness is 20, and the default ClientAreaMoveKey is StickyWindow.ModifierKey.None; the default value for all other properties is true.

 ## Usage